rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-4-class-rooted-path.md

   end
 end
 ```

+Note that the node count of a descendant must be smaller or equal to the
+node counts of all of its ancestors.
+Hence the comparison with the remaining
+node count of the stack's current last node.

 The most important method is the `pop()` function, which must reduce the node
 count of the current node by one, and also the node counts of its ancestors.